jaapmarcus/ioncube-hestia-installer/README.md

 Will install both php-fpm and cli

+## Suported PHP versions

+- php8.1
+- php7.4
+- php7.3
+- php7.2
+- php7.1
+- php7.0
+- php5.6

+If IonCube decides to ad a new version as supported it should be included by default.
+This list might be behind the current supported php versions.

 ## Older installs of Ioncube

 If you have an older version all ready installed that is installed other ways than this method remove them first.